mwvgroup/STEPUP_image_analysis/README.md

 # main:

       main:
-Overview - Imports and uses modules get_calibimages, get_science_images, create_mcalib, and target_reduction.
+Overview - Imports and uses modules get_calibimages, create_mcalib, and target_reduction.
+Saves ISR reduced images to new directory.

 Parameters: dirtarget, dirdark

-Returns: will alwasy return reduced_target, but can return others if needed.
+Returns: None

 # Calibration:

   # Instrument-Signature Removal:
-Overview - includes: get_star, get_flat, get_bias, get_dark functions, create_mbias, create_mflat, create_mdark, and target_reduction.
+Overview - includes: get_calibimage, create_mcalib, and isr_removal.

-      get_star, get_flat, get_bias get_dark:
+      get_mcalib:
-Each function loops through all files in dirtarget (except get_dark, which uses files in dirdark) by opening up FITS header and looking at the keyword 'IMAGETYP'.
+Loops through all FITS files in dirtarget.
+If header index 'IMAGETYP' == 'Flat Field', file is appended to flats and 'Bias Frame', to biases.
+Then loops through dirdark and does the same thing for 'Dark Frame' image types.

-Paramaters: dirtarget or dirdark
+Paramaters: dirtarget, dirdark

-Returns: 3D numpy array of flat, bias, dark, or target images.
+Returns: 3D numpy array of flat, bias, or dark images.

-      create_mbias, create_mdark, create_mflat:
+      create_mcalib :: create_mbias, create_mdark, create_mflat:
-Each function calls the get_<calibration_image> of their respective type and assigns the 3D numpy array to a variable flats, biases, or darks.
-Performs necessary calculations (this includes taking the median along the 3rd axis) to create the master images.
+Each function has their respective type of calibration image passed in as a parameter.
+Performs necessary calculations (this includes taking the median along the first axis) to create the master images.
 Each function returns a 2D numpy array of this data.
-Each function will be assigned to module variable mbias, mdark, and mflat that will be called by target_reduction and calibration.

 Parameters: biases, darks, flats, mbias, mdark

 Returns: 2D arrays of master calibration images.

-      target_reduction:
+      isr_removal:
-Performs necessary calculations on star array using mbias, mdark, and mflat.
+Loops through FITS file in dirtarget for 'Light Frame' image types and reduces them using mbias, time-corrected mdark, and mflat.
+Saves instrument signature removed FITS files to new directory.

 Paramaters: target, mbias, mdark, mflat, and dark_exptime.

-Returns: 3D numpy array of instrument-signature-removed images.
+Returns: None

   # Saturation/Astrometry:
 Overview - includes: calibration